WebOrigami/docs/src/content/framework/intro1.md

   <figcaption>…into this website graph</figcaption>
 </div>

-Viewed this way, you may already see some correspondence between the two graphs: for each person in the data graph, you want to generate an HTML page in the `team` route with that person's data.
+Viewed this way, you may see some correspondence between the two graphs: for each person in the data graph, you want to generate an HTML page in the `team` route with that person's data.
 You'll be able to express that correspondence directly in Origami.

 Generally speaking, creating things in Origami means thinking about the graph you've got and the graph you want, and about how to transform your starting point in steps until you have what you want.
-This is similar to the way the paper-folding art of origami, in which a flat square of paper is transformed in steps to create an artwork.
+This is similar to the paper-folding art of origami, in which you can transform a flat square of paper into an artwork.

 <figure style="align-items: center; display: grid; gap: 2rem; grid-template-columns: repeat(auto-fit, minmax(125px, 1fr)); justify-items: center;">
   <img src="/assets/heart/step1.svg">